oliversavio/oliversavio.github.io/_posts/2016-03-22-profiling-with-java-agents-part-one.markdown

 _Note: For the purposes of this example we are using a test class in the same package as the Agent class, however this will work with any class._

 Now run a `maven install` to create the agent JAR.
-Here is an screenshot of the disassembled JAR.
+Here is a screenshot of the disassembled JAR.

 ![DataFrame Image]({{ site.url }}/images/jar-screenshot.png)